bobzgibb/NotedW/README.md

 (No new question was posted, and no living animals were harmed during development.)

-This personal wiki is created by Bob Gibb.
+This personal wiki / note-taking tool is created by Bob Gibb.
 You can contact me if you have questions, suggestions, etc.